Flood Warning issued for Daviess, Gentry by NWS - News Break

 Flood Warning issued for Daviess, Gentry by NWS

-Effective: 2021-06-26 08:46:00 CDT Expires: 2021-06-27 14:10:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Daviess; Gentry The Flood Warning is extended for the following rivers in Missouri Grand River near Brunswick affecting Chariton and Carroll Counties.
-Grand River near Gallatin affecting Daviess and Livingston Counties.
-Grand River near Chillicothe affecting Linn MO and Livingston Counties.
-Grand River near Pattonsburg affecting Daviess and Gentry Counties.
-The Flood Warning is cancelled for the following rivers in Kansas Marais Des Cygnes River at Osawatomie affecting Miami County.
-The Flood Warning continues for the following rivers in Missouri...Kansas Grand River near Sumner affecting Linn MO, Chariton, Livingston and Carroll Counties.
-Marais Des Cygnes River at La Cygne affecting Linn KS County.
-Marais Des Cygnes River near Trading Post affecting Bates and Linn KS Counties.
-The Flood Warning is now in effect until early tomorrow afternoon The Flood Warning continues for the Grand River near Pattonsburg. * Until early tomorrow afternoon. * At 8:30 AM CDT Saturday the stage was 27.0 feet. * Flood stage is 25.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to fall below flood stage this afternoon and continue falling to 2.6 feet Thursday morning. * Impact...At 25.0 feet, Low-lying farmland begins to flood.
-Fld Obs Forecasts Location Stg Stg Day/Time Sat Sun Mon 1pm 1pm 1pm Grand River Pattonsburg 25.0 27.0 Sat 8am 26.0 8.6 4.8alerts.weather.gov
+Effective: 2021-06-26 00:22:00 CDT Expires: 2021-06-27 04:56:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Turn around, don`t drown when encountering flooded roads.
+Most flood deaths occur in vehicles.
+This product along with additional weather and stream information is available at www.weather.gov/kc/.
+Target Area: Daviess; Gentry The Flood Warning is extended for the following rivers in Missouri Grand River near Pattonsburg affecting Daviess and Gentry Counties.
+The Flood Warning is now in effect until late tonight The Flood Warning continues for the Grand River near Pattonsburg. * Until late tonight. * At 11:30 PM CDT Friday the stage was 27.2 feet. * Flood stage is 25.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to rise to a crest of 27.5 feet early this morning.
+It will then fall below flood stage early this morning. * Impact...At 25.0 feet, Low-lying farmland begins to flood.
+Fld Obs Forecasts Location Stg Stg Day/Time Sat Sun Mon 1am 1am 1am Grand River Pattonsburg 25.0 27.2 Fri 11pm 27.5 10.2 5.6alerts.weather.gov